man-archives/IITGAA/README.md

 # IITGAA
-Android Application for IIT Guwahati Alumni Association
+An Android Application for IIT Guwahati Alumni Association.
+Server used: Parse.com
+One can log into the application using their email ID.
+Main feature: Push notifications.